-Most bargain DJs are amateurs or hobbyists that have a regular “day job” and provide wedding entertainment on weekends for fun.
-They may be genuinely passionate about what they do, but often aren’t as easy to reach and may not be available for all of the meetings and phone calls you’d like to have when planning your big day.
+Most bargain DJs are amateurs or hobbyists that have a regular “day job” and provide wedding entertainment on weekends as just a DJ for fun.
+They may be genuinely passionate about what they do but often aren’t as easy to reach and may not be available for all of the meetings and phone calls you’d like to have when planning your big day.
 This lack of communication can add additional stress for you through the already hectic planning process.

-Some of these lower-cost DJs are just starting out or are nightclub DJs who are inexperienced in the intricacies of announcing speeches, timing the music for a ceremony, reading a crowd and playing music for an audience of mixed ages and music tastes.
+Some of these lower-cost DJs are just starting out or are nightclub DJs who are inexperienced in the intricacies of announcing speeches, timing the music cues during a ceremony, reading the crowd, and playing music for an audience of mixed ages and music tastes.

 All that to say that they typically have less experience and knowledge of the specific skills that are required to ensure that your day is memorable and stress-free.

-Some of these DJs are working full-time offering a budget service.
+Some of these DJs are working full-time, offering a budget service.
+These DJs will charge less than the average wedding DJ cost.
 We call these “fast food” entertainment companies.
 These DJs focus on the number of weddings rather than delivering quality service.
-Their performances tend to be more standardized and lack personalization because of the need to serve lots of couples with a minimum investment of time in order to make money.
+Their performances tend to be more standardized and lack personalization because they need to serve lots of couples with a minimum investment of time to make money.
 They exist because their price appeals to a certain percentage of the market that may be working on minimal budgets and is willing to take a risk on their DJ to cut costs.

 It’s kind of like going to McDonald’s; they focus on feeding people as quickly and efficiently as possible.
 Get ’em in, get ’em out.
 Will you get what you order?
 Sure.
 Is it going to be a gourmet meal?
 Not a chance.

-While there may be many talented DJs in the bargain category, I wouldn’t recommend this option to my friends and family.
-While it has worked for some, my advice is to be careful and only go this route if you know and trust the DJ (not just because they are family or an acquaintance), or can verify their testimonials.
+While there may be many talented DJs in the bargain category, we wouldn’t recommend this option to our friends and family.
+While it has worked for some, our advice is to be careful and only go this route if you know and trust the DJ (not just because they are family or an acquaintance) or can verify their testimonials.

 Average Wedding DJs: